Juliafrances28/EatDaBurger/README.md

 To Create a search site, that searches for Burgers.
 Using express with routers for get, post, put, update and delete.

 Installation
-First, npm create-react-app my-app Then install the following: npm install, npm install express, npm install mysql.
+First, npm create-react-app my-app Then install the following: npm install, npm install express, npm install MySQl.

 Usage
-To Use mysql and create a search-engine focused site that tracks burgers when they are entered.
+To Use MySQL and create a search-engine focused site that tracks burgers when they are entered.

 license
 MIT ![badge](https://img.shields.io/badge/License-MIT-yellow